kubernetes/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

 #### Type Load Balancer

 The cloud provider will provision an external load balancer.
 If the cloud provider load balancer maps directly to the pod iP's then a dual stack load balancer could be used.
 Additional information may need to be provided to the cloud provider to configure dual stack.
+See Implementation Plan for further details.

 ### Cloud Provider Plugins Considerations